San Giorgio Maggiore at Dusk: Versions in Cardiff and Tokyo

-The other version is in the Bridgestone Museum of Art in Tokyo.
+The other version (W1769) is in the Artizon Museum (formerly the Bridgestone Museum of Art) in Tokyo.

-San Giorgio Maggiore al Crepuscolo: Description of the painting
+Description of the painting

 San Giorgio Maggiore al Crepuscolo is approximately two-by-three feet and painted in oil on canvas.
-It depicts mysterious buildings that seem to magically appear from the surrounding landscape, they almost seem to float in the background.
+It depicts mysterious buildings that seem to magically appear from the surrounding landscape; they almost seem to float in the background.
 The forms are gently inserted, though not enough to disguise their identity.
 The painting focuses on the Church of San Giorgio Maggiore with its bell tower rising to the top of the painting.
 To the right are the faintly visible domes of Santa Maria della Salute and the mouth of the Grand Canal.

 Monet and San Giorgio Maggiore

 Monet painted the church of San Giorgio Maggiore in six lighting conditions.
-With this varied approach, the paintings focused on the ‘nature of experience.’

-He was particularly impressed by the Venetian sunsets, “these splendid sunsets which are unique in the world.”
-He had previously been inspired by other sunsets, such as those of Normandy (in Rouen Cathedral and Haystacks, his series of the 1890s) and London (Houses of Parliament).
+With this varied approach, the paintings focused on the "nature of experience".
+He was particularly impressed by the Venetian sunsets, "these splendid sunsets which are unique in the world".
+He had previously been inspired by other sunsets, such as those of Normandy (in Rouen Cathedral and Haystacks, his series of the 1890s) and London (in the Houses of Parliament series).

 Viewpoints

 This photo separates the campanile and dome of San Giorgio Maggiore, as it is taken from a position nearer the Grand Canal than the dusk paintings.

 Monet and his wife Alice stayed at the Palazzo Barbaro for a couple of weeks, and then moved to the Hotel Britannia, where they stayed until December.
 According to Mme.
 Monet, the Britannia had a view, "if such a thing were possible, even more beautiful than that of Palazzo Barbaro..."
 Monet painted looking out from this hotel, but not, it seems, in the case of this particular painting.
 Although the view from the hotel included the church of San Giorgio Maggiore, the painting at dusk appears to have been viewed from the waterfront known as the Riva degli Schiavoni, where the island forms a focal point of the view.
 Monet was reportedly reluctant to paint from the waterfront.
 He disliked crowds of tourists and he was also worried about conforming to other artists who were drawn to Venice, such as Renoir or Manet.
-San Giorgio Maggiore was a favorite subject for painters, including the proto-Impressionist Turner.
+San Giorgio Maggiore was a favourite subject for painters, including the proto-Impressionist Turner.

 Completion of the paintings in France

-Monet felt Venice was a city "too beautiful to be painted", which may be why he returned with many paintings unfinished to Giverny, his home in France.
+Monet felt that Venice was a city "too beautiful to be painted", which may be why he returned with many paintings unfinished to Giverny, his home in France.
 However, he had already retreated from his earlier practice of painting from life, in front of the subject.
 He worked on the Venetian scenes at home and the death of his wife Alice in 1911 seems to have been a factor in their completion.

-Version owned by the Bridgestone Museum of Art in Tokyo.